(Our games are) the result of a lot of work by a lot of people,

 PWMAngband (PowerWyrmMAngband) was created by PowerWyrm when had the idea to start a new variant based on latest MAngband 0.7.3.
 In 2007, the MAngband community made the MAngband source code easily available through a svn repository, with a development website allowing to track any change in the source code.
-This was the basic framework Powerwyrm was waiting for to start his own variant.
+This was the basic framework PowerWyrm was waiting for to start his own variant.
 So in April 2007, he started to implement basic features from TomeNET 3.x into the MAngband code: races, classes, monsters, objects.
-Next goal was to implement the latest Vanilla Angband features into the game.
+Next goal was to implement the latest Vanilla Angband features.

 Features specific to PWMAngband:

 - traps system

 - ‘R’est system

 - feelings system

 - new classes

 - MAngband features (compared to MAng features which got TomeNET):